 - WordPress powers more than 34% of all websites

 - WordPress is utilized by Governments across the globe

 - WordPress is used by thousands of schools & universities

 - The Rolling Stones, Beyonce & James Bond use WordPress

 - WordPress has more than 60% CMS Market Share (W3Techs)

-I really do hope that by now you have all the facts you need to be convinced that the best way to start a blog is with a self-hosted WordPress blog, just like the website you are reading right now.
+I really do hope that by now you have all the facts you need to be convinced that the best way to start a WordPress blog (as a beginner) is with a self-hosted WordPress blog, just like the website you are reading right now.